Skip to main content

 Want to Apply?

-Please read the conditions of application here before applying.
+Please read the scholarship conditions here before applying.

 For more information on the Toowoomba Scholarship Program, download the student information flyer here.